Daily Mindfulness Exercises for High-Pressure Jobs

 Guided Biofeedback Muse S Headband Evening recovery sessions Real-time EEG data on brain calm

-Tactical Meditation Hallow or Headspace Pre-meeting centering Structured, time-bound focus paths
+Tactical Meditation Hallow or Headspace Pre-meeting centering Structured, time-bound

 Cognitive Architecture Obsidian or Roam Research Managing complex information Reduces mental load via "Second Brain"